 Tell me about the lockers

 On the first day of school, each student is assigned a locker and a combination lock.
-The lockers are for books, binders, supplies, and personal items.
+The lockers are for books, binders, Chromebooks, supplies, and personal items such as cell phones.
 Most students hang their coats and backpacks on nearby hooks or in empty lockers.
 Lockers should be organized at all times in order for everything to fit, so important papers do not get lost, and so expensive books and binders do not get damaged.
 Many students organize their lockers with shelves.
 Parents are invited to come in and help their child with the organization of the locker throughout the year.
 Some come in weekly.
 Only school locks are permitted.
 If a lock is lost, another lock can be borrowed from the office for $5.
 Combinations should not be shared.
 Students should not trade or switch lockers.

 What is the discipline process?
 Positive Behavior Interventions and Supports

 Our goal is to channel the actions of students in positive ways so that the best learning environment exists for all of us.
 We have 3 school rules: